 The classic drop leg holster may be comfortable climbing into the back of a SWAT vehicle that looks much like an ice cream truck, and then climbing out to trot in a formation like a marching band up to the front door of your local crack house, but for us in the real world it’s not.

-During operations requiring people to sit in more standard vehicles like the Toyota Hi-lux or Land Cruiser, the drop leg becomes cumbersome and uncomfortable.
-The same can be said for modern tactical vehicles such as a MRAP or any V-hull mine resistant vehicle.
-I’m not saying a drop adapter placing it a couple inches lower than the beltline is bad, as that is still viable and not nearly as uncomfortable.
-With modern advances in kydex and plastic, this position can be accomplished without unnecessary straps and still provide a little extra room to clear a load bearing vest or put the pistol at a better, more natural position for draw.
+During operations requiring people to sit in more standard vehicles like the Toyota Hi-lux or Land Cruiser, the drop leg holster becomes cumbersome and uncomfortable.
+The same can be said for modern tactical vehicles such as an MRAP or any V-hull mine-resistant vehicle.
+I’m not saying a drop adapter placing it a couple of inches lower than the beltline is bad, as that is still viable and not nearly as uncomfortable.
+With modern advances in kydex and plastic, this position can be accomplished without unnecessary straps and still provide a little extra room to clear a load-bearing vest or put the pistol at a better, more natural position for draw.

-The biggest hindrance of wearing a drop leg comes when having to move at anything other than a walking pace.
-If you are forced to run, move, grapple or climb, the deficiencies become glaring as the straps and position put the weight farther down your leg and make your stride uneven.
-The weight of the pistol becomes a pendulum, and without tightening the straps down to almost tourniquet tight the holster can shift all over your thigh.
-Movement through any building or obstruction filled environment also proves more difficult with the holster being much lower and catching on everything at its level.
+The biggest hindrance of wearing a drop leg thigh holster comes when having to move at anything other than a walking pace.
+If you are forced to run, move, grapple, or climb, the deficiencies become glaring as the straps and position put the weight farther down your leg and make your stride uneven.
+The weight of the pistol becomes a pendulum, and without tightening the straps down to almost tourniquet tight the thigh holster can shift all over your thigh.
+Movement through any building or obstruction-filled environment also proves more difficult with the holster being much lower and catching on everything at its level.

 Stay safe out there and train on.

 Why come to visit our double secret closed and private discussion group?
 Because of the Morningwood Bazaar and the conversation, obviously.